 Pay in cash

-Find yourself spending more monthly on living expenses than you earn?
+Do you find yourself spending more monthly on living expenses than you earn?
 A surefire way to curb extra spending is to use cash only.
 Set a realistic amount you’d like to spend on groceries, for example, and bring just enough cash to the store with you … the credit card can stay at home.
 This way you can’t spend more than you’ve budgeted and have on hand for necessary purchases.
-Impulse buys of magazines and gum can wait, you’re saving up for homeownership.
+Impulse buys can wait – you’re saving up for homeownership.

 Tackle existing debt

-Toronto is an expensive city, we get it.
-Did you know that Canadian consumers are now carrying $2.1 trillion in debt?
-So, you aren’t alone there.
-But before you can start saving for a down payment, it’s helpful to pay down any existing high-interest debt like credit cards.
+Toronto is an expensive city.
+We get it.
+And if you’re in debt, you’re not alone: Did you know that Canadian consumers are now carrying $2.1 trillion in debt?
+Before you can start saving for a down payment, it’s helpful to pay down any existing high-interest debt like credit cards.
 Starting from a blank slate will help you save more, quicker.
 If you are unsure of how to get started paying down existing high-interest debt, book an appointment with a financial advisor at a primary bank.
 They can discuss your current finances and make recommendations for monthly budgeting to support timely repayment of existing debt.
-You can also check this blog from Credit Counselling Society, which offers 12 ways to get out of debt.
+You can also check this blog from the Credit Counselling Society, which offers 12 ways to get out of debt.